Constructing a Toile

 • Then draw a straight line from 9 1/4 to 1 1/2.
 This indicates the waist line and is used for drawing a dart later on.

 Not that I used a dotted line in the diagram for clarity.
-In practice, I just draw a solid line in pencil, only lighter than the others.
+In practice, I just draw a solid line in pencil, a little lighter than the others.

 Center Line